- Written by Dr.Mehmet Demircioglu

 Transplanted hairs are usually taken from the permanent donor area, so they can continue growing in the recipient area for many years.
 If the grafts were placed in the wrong position, those hairs may also keep revealing the mistake for many years.

 Some front hairline problems are caused by grafts containing multiple hairs.
-In multiple hairs in the hairline, I explain how thick graft groupings can make the front look pluggy or artificial.
+Multiple hairs in the hairline can make the front look pluggy or artificial when thick graft groupings sit too close to the edge.
 Laser may thin some of those hairs, but it may not remove the whole visual problem evenly.

 A pluggy hairline can also involve spacing, angle, caliber, and skin texture.
-If that is the main issue, review pluggy hairline repair before assuming laser is enough.
+If those are the main defects, pluggy hairline repair is a planning question, not only a hair reduction question.
 The method has to match the defect.

 Laser should not be rushed onto an inflamed or recently operated scalp.
 After a hair transplant, the skin goes through redness, crusting, vascular recovery, texture change, and sometimes prolonged sensitivity.
-If the scalp is still reactive, another energy based treatment can add irritation and pigment risk.
+If the scalp is still reactive, another laser treatment can add irritation and pigment risk.

-The scalp should be calm before considering laser.
+The scalp should be fully settled before considering laser.
 That means no active infection, no open crusting, no unstable redness, no unexplained bumps, and no recent wound problem in the treatment zone.
 The surgeon should also understand whether the final transplanted growth pattern has already declared itself.

 When a hairline was placed too low, the emotional pressure to remove it quickly can be strong.
 A patient with a transplanted hairline that is too low needs careful design diagnosis before repair.
 A rushed laser plan can replace one problem with another.